Leyna Bloom Pictures: Model Leads Campaign To Become First Trans Woman Of Color To Be Victoria’s Secret Model

 — Leyna Bloom (@leynabloom) April 9, 2018

 There is now a similar momentum growing around Leyna Bloom.
-The 27-year-old has shared some of her modeling pictures and videos on Twitter, and has also opened up to fans about her history and unique perspective on the modeling world.
+The 27-year-old has shared some of her modeling pictures and videos on Twitter and has also opened up to fans about her history and unique perspective on the modeling world.

 #TransIsBeautiful | #LeynaBloom ???? pic.twitter.com/H0RotJwWYP